bckmnn/qml-gridsystem/README.md

 # qml-gridsystem
-A gridsystem for qml similar to whats available for css
+A gridsystem for qml similar to gridsystems that are available for css